-- Alignment with CMS strategy. - Available documentation from justice partners on data exchange requirements. - Funding and resources from justice partners to develop their portion of the exchange.
+- Alignment with CMS strategy. - Available documentation from justice partners on data exchange requirements. - Funding and resources from justice partners to develop their portion of the exchange. - Align with statewide Language Access Plan (expected adoption 1/15).

 • Costs for initial development.